solidoss/solidframe/libraries/frame/ipc/README.md

 	* no "complete" callback will be called on the message
 	* if the message is in a cancelable state (is not currently being sent or is not already sent and waiting for a response) the message is dropped from the send queue.

-Because the code got very complicated because of the support for message canceling, a refactoring is needed.

-#### Current state

-For server only
-* Messages enter directly in Connection's receiving vector (there are 2 for locking eficiency) - one lock on Connection's mutex
-* On the Connection's thread, {lock Connection's mutex, switch the receiving vector} move message from receiving vector to writer
-* If writer's writing queue is full, put message in waiting queue.
-* The writer also needs a synchronized queue of cached positions on writer

-so, we have for queues:
-* 3 queues for messages
-* 1 unsynchronized queue for writer cached positions
-* 1 synchronized queue for writer cached positions

-and for locks:
-* 2 at push - for for Service and one for Connection
-* 1 on Connection's thread on switching receiving vectors
-* 1 for synchronizing writer caches

-#### Wanted state

 We want to use unnamed connection pools for server-side messages.